lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

 Now, install the configured storage classes for `IBM Cloud Object Storage`,

-1. In the `Cloud Shell`, navigate back to the user root folder.
+1. In the terminal, navigate back to the user root folder.

     ```
-    cd $HOME
+    cd $WORKDIR
     ```

 2. Install the configured storage classes for `IBM Cloud Object Storage`, which will use the edited template file.